 Pile weight refers to the amount of yarn used to make the carpet.
 The pile weight determines the carpet's luxurious touch; heavier the weight, the more luxurious the carpet is.

-Remnant in the flooring industry refers to a piece(s) of carpet left over from the carpet roll, and due to its size restriction then it given the 'remnant'.
+Remnant in the flooring industry refers to a piece(s) of carpet left over from the carpet roll, these are heavily discounted perfect quality room-sized carpet.

 A carpet protection treatment which involves coating every fibre with a polymer shield that helps to resist the absorption of stains and dirt keeping your floor look good for longer.